 The new DOE labeling takes into account the heat generated by the machine.
 That means the new ratings will lower the effective cooling power of portable air conditioners.
 For example, if a portable air conditioner you’re looking at is rated at 12,000 BTU, there will also be another label listed at 7,500 called Seasonally Affected Cooling Capacity (SACC).
 With the heat generated from the machine itself included, the new label reduces the cooling capacity by 4,500 BTU.

 Because a window-mounted unit will sit on your window sill and is exposed to the outside, any heat generated from the window air conditioner itself will be kept outside, so the new labels don’t currently apply to window air conditioners.
 At this time you’ll only see BTU on product listings.
-If you have any questions about one or another rating system, just tap the instant chat button and you can connect with a blue shirt who will answer all of your questions.

 There is a post you can reference on how to properly size your air conditioner, but for quick reference, here’s a handy chart:

 |300 to 350 square feet||8,000 BTUs|

 |350 to 400 square feet||9,000 BTUs|

 |700 to 1,000 square feet||18,000 BTUs|

 Besides the square footage of your room, you should also consider whether or not the room has high ceilings if it’s a kitchen you’re trying to cool, and whether your room is in direct sunlight or partial shade.
 All of these factors will affect how well your window air conditioner performs.